Does Office 365 provide backup protection for organisations?

 • Data recovery can be expensive, one University study found that the average cost of a data loss event without a backup solution in place is almost £4K.

-• Restoring deleted items from Office 365 can be very time consuming, taking hours or even days depending on how much data needs to be restored.
+• Restoring deleted items from Microsoft 365 can be very time-consuming, taking hours or even days depending on how much data needs to be restored.

-It is true that Office 365 has some retention policies, including an ability to restore previous versions of documents, but those expire, and it is possible to permanently delete data before the retention period expires.
-As standard, the Office 365 email retention policy is if you delete an email from your deleted items you have 14 days to rescue it.
+It is true that Microsoft 365 has some retention policies, including the ability to restore previous versions of documents, but those expire, and it is possible to permanently delete data before the retention period expires.
+As standard, the Microsoft 365 email retention policy is if you delete an email from your deleted items you have 14 days to rescue it.
 After that, it’s gone.
 14 days is the default although this can be extended to 30 days.
 With SharePoint you get 93 days retention from the point a file is deleted, after this time it is not recoverable.
+Remember (as above) Microsoft state in their Terms and Conditions “We strongly advise you to make regular back-up copies of Your Content.
+Microsoft can’t be held responsible for Your Content or the material others upload, store or share using our Services.”

 Why should you use a third-party solution?

-As we increasingly store more and more information in Office365, including the component applications such as Exchange, SharePoint, Teams & OneDrive, it is vital that organisations consider whether the inbuilt retention policy in Office365 is enough.
+As we increasingly store more and more information in Microsoft 365, including the component applications such as Exchange, SharePoint, Teams & OneDrive, it is vital that organisations consider whether the inbuilt retention policy in Microsoft 365 is enough.
 There are many advantages to having a backup solution, including:

 • Avoiding the risk of having the only copy of your data all with one provider